Overview of Skytap on Azure ExpressRoute connections

 For the Authorization key of the Connection object, use the Authorization Key.

 An Authorization key can be used for only one Gateway connection at a time.
-If the ExpressRoute needs to connect to multiple virtual network gateways, Skytap Support can help you create more authorization keys.
+If the ExpressRoute circuit needs to connect to multiple virtual network gateways, Skytap Support can help you create more authorization keys.

 For the Peer circuit URI of the Connection object, use the Resource ID.